ETGit39/hextris/README.md

 ## Docker Image

-We created a lightweight docker image to serve Hextris using NGINX
+We created a lightweight and multi-architecture (supports arm64 and amd64) docker image to serve Hextris using NGINX

 ```bash
 FROM nginx:1.25-alpine